RikkaApps/Shizuku/README.md

 ### Build

 - Clone with `git clone --recurse-submodules`
-- Run gradle task `:server:assembleDebug` `:starter:assembleDebug` `:app:assembleDebug`
+- Run gradle task `:manager:assembleDebug` or `:manager:assembleRelease`

-The `:server:assembleDebug` task generates a debuggable server.
+The `:manager:assembleDebug` task generates a debuggable server.
 You can attach a debugger to `shizuku_server` to debug the server.

 ## License